 How Many Cores Does an i5 Have?

-The number of cores an Intel Core i5 can have ranged from 2 – 10.
+The number of cores an Intel Core i5 can range from 2 – 10.
 That is a relatively large range, considering all the i5s released since their inception.

-Intel Core i5 features 6 cores for desktops-grade CPUs and 4 for laptops.
+Intel Core i5 features six cores for desktops-grade CPUs and 4 for laptops.

 There are three types of Core i5 typically: